 We want your experience at Croydon College to be as smooth and trouble-free as possible.
 As a student you have so many important things to deal with aside from your studies – money, accommodation, travel and so on.

-Our Additional Learning Support (ALS) Advice Team are there to provide help with a range of important issues which might otherwise affect your progress at College and beyond.
+Our Safeguarding & Wellbeing Team are there to provide help with a range of important issues which might otherwise affect your progress at College and beyond.

 The friendly, approachable team offer confidential and impartial advice, and can direct you to sources of support in the College and to external agencies appropriate to your needs.
 We will also assist you in making informed choices to help you take control of life’s difficulties.

-The ALS Advice Team is based in the ground floor rotunda area and offers a drop-in service from 9.30am-5pm, Monday to Friday (10am-5pm on Wednesdays) where you can get support and advice on:
+The Safeguarding & Wellbeing Team is based in the ground floor rotunda area and offers a drop-in service from 9.30am-5pm, Monday to Friday (10am-5pm on Wednesdays) where you can get support and advice on:

 - Financial issues and dealing with debt

 - Residency status